Tom Glavine: Personal life

-Glavine and his wife Christine married in 1998 and have a blended family of five children.
-One of their sons, Peyton, was selected in the 2017 MLB draft but chose to play at Auburn University.
-He currently pitches in the Washington Nationals organization.
+Glavine and his wife Christine married in 1998 and have a family of five children.
+One of their sons, Peyton, became a professional baseball player.
 They live in Johns Creek, Georgia, and Glavine coaches his sons' hockey teams.
 Glavine is a Roman Catholic and is a member of Catholic Athletes for Christ.

-Glavine is known for being humble about his accomplishments and an avid golfer, so a good friend, Jack Kennedy, gifted Glavine six dozen golf balls that display his uniform number, 47, on one side and the number of losses he had in his career on the other, 203.
-The gift was given around the time Glavine received the phone call that he would be a first-ballot Hall of Fame inductee.
+Glavine's younger brother, Mike, also played in MLB as a first baseman for the New York Mets in 2003, late in the same year in which Tom Glavine signed with the Mets in free agency.